NCAR/CESM-Tutorial/README.md

 The CESM project has a strong commitment to Community involvment in governance and development of the CESM.
 We welcome and strongly encourage anyone interested to join the [CESM working groups](https://www.cesm.ucar.edu/working-groups) to participate more fully in the CESM project and model development.

 There is also a long history of open, community workshops.
 The first community workshop was held in 1996 and continues annually today.
 We hope to see you at a future [CESM workshop](https://www.cesm.ucar.edu/events/workshops)!

+The CESM tutorial has been offered regularly since 2010 and is typically offered annually during the summer.
+If you are interested in attending the tutorial and have not attended a tutorial before, please see the [CESM webpage](https://www.cesm.ucar.edu/events/tutorials) for the most up to date information about when the tutorial will next be offered in Boulder, Colorado and the timeline for applying.

 <br>